 Claude Code Mechanics

-A practical map of Claude Code mechanics: CLAUDE.md, Plan Mode, context management, slash commands, hooks, subagents, permissions, and workflow design.
+Map Claude Code mechanics: CLAUDE.md, Plan Mode, context, sessions, statusline, Remote Control, slash commands, hooks, subagents, ultracode, dynamic workflows, permissions, and workflow design.

 Claude Code mechanics are the features that decide how a session behaves after the basic install is done.
-This hub explains when to use CLAUDE.md, Plan Mode, context management, slash commands, hooks, subagents, permissions, and related workflow patterns in real projects.
+This hub explains when to use CLAUDE.md, Plan Mode, context management, sessions, statusline, Remote Control, slash commands, hooks, subagents, ultracode, dynamic workflows, permissions, and related workflow patterns in real projects.

-Last checked on May 24, 2026.
+Last checked on July 7, 2026.
 Claude Code changes quickly, so this page is written as a decision map: start with the workflow problem, then open the deep guide for the mechanism that solves it.
+The May 2026 Opus 4.8 rollout added dynamic workflows and the ultracode effort setting as high-interest topics, so large background orchestration now has its own guides.

 Quick Answer